servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 - [Bootstrap Builder:](https://bootstrap.build/) Pre-defined Bootstrap themes, that are free to use and licensed under the MIT license, can be found [here](https://bootswatch.com/).
 Note, however, that these themes will not work out-of-the-box for the OSCM marketplace UI and need to be adjusted.
 </details>

+> **_NOTE:_** This step is optional as the source files are re-compiled when the oscm-branding container is redeployed.

 - The latest feature of OSCM is the **Runtime theme customization**.
 This option works either in the usual way with a) pre-compilation of source files, and b) at Runtime in Marketplace UI without the need of a Sass pre-compiler.
 The changes take effect immediately.